Click here to download this document in pdf: 2025-26FinancialBudget.pdf

 * For those that enjoys two-tiered rates only.

-2. Salaries tax (proposed changes)
+2. Salaries tax (no changes)

 Present